August 30, 2016

 Science on Tap: The Nitty Gritty of Woody Encroachment features doctoral student Rory O'Connor

-By Michael Tobler
+Submitted by Michael Tobler

 Science on Tap features a brief, informal presentation by a K-State scientist followed by lively conversation.
 The goal is to build our community's enthusiasm for science in a fun and unique way.
 The free, interactive program begins at 7 p.m.
 Wednesday, Aug.
 31, at Tallgrass Tap House, 320 Poyntz Ave.
 Be sure to let the Tap House staff know you are there for Science on Tap.